The Rhythm of the Saints: Reception

 The Rhythm of the Saints peaked at No. 4 on the US album chart, while Graceland had peaked at No. 3, ranking them both among Simon's most commercially successful albums.
 The album was also successful across the Atlantic, reaching No. 1 on the UK album chart.
-However, with the exception of "The Obvious Child", none of its three singles—including "Proof" and "Born at the Right Time"—charted or received substantial radio play.
-"The Obvious Child" also failed to reach the US top 40 of the Billboard Hot 100, where it peaked at No. 92, although it reached No. 15 in the UK.
+However, with the exception of "The Obvious Child", none of its three singles—including "Proof" and "Born at the Right Time"—charted or received substantial radio play in the US.
+"The Obvious Child" also failed to reach the US top 40 of the Billboard Hot 100, where it peaked at No. 92, although it reached No. 15 in the UK and remained on the singles charts for ten weeks.
+"Proof" was a minor hit in the UK and Ireland where it reached no. 89 and 23, respectively.
 Within one month of its release, Rhythm of the Saints had sold over 1.3 million copies.

 Certain radio stations declined to give the album substantial airplay, with a DJ from KLOS commenting that "we played it once, but we abandoned it when we got to that drum thing".
 Casey Keating from KPLZ-FM opted not to play the album, expressing their belief that strong album sales and concert attendance did not guarantee airplay on the radio.
 On the difficulties of achieving airplay with Rhythm of the Saints, Simon recounted the reasons he heard from radio programmers on their reluctance to play the album.
 "They say, more apologetically now – we can't program it.
 They say it's 'too exotic' for AOR, it's 'too hard' for AC, it 'doesn't sound like the format' of CHR."
 He also reckoned that he heard Simon & Garfunkel music on the radio more consistently than his material from Rhythm of the Saints.

+In their review of Rhythm of the Saints, Music & Media wrote that the album "continues [Simon's] expedition into the headlands of world music" and that the album is "spiced up with Brazilian style elements".